Southwest Washington, Washington, United States of America: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you find the right kind.
-A lot of adapters currently available are simply plugs and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Take care to choose the right kind.
+A lot of adapters currently being sold are just plug changers and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

 Power bank for devices